2KAbhishek/tdo/README.md

 - Has interactive fuzzy searching capabilities powered by fzf
 - Blazingly fast, thanks to ripgrep
 - Integrates with git to commit and backup your notes automatically
+- Can integrate with other tools in pipes and subshells for extended functionality

 ## ⚡ Setup